nidhi9017/taskflow/README.md

-# taskflow
+TaskFlow
-TaskFlow is a modern and intuitive to-do application that enables users to manage tasks, stay organized, and boost productivity through a simple and user-friendly interface.
+A modern and intuitive To-Do application designed to help users organize tasks, stay productive, and manage daily activities efficiently.
+Features
+Add new tasks
+Mark tasks as completed
+Delete tasks
+Clean and responsive user interface
+Built with pure HTML, CSS, and JavaScript
+Technologies Used
+HTML5
+CSS3
+JavaScript
+Live Demo